 Conduct Keyword Research

 Once you have a topic, focus on nailing it down into a high search, low competition keyword.
-I use Ahrefs for this.
+You can use SEMRush for this.

 Take the topic and turn it into a keyword.
 You want the post to rank for the keyword that people actually use, instead of your best guess.
-Also, find a low competition keyword so you have a better chance of ranking for it.
+Also, to start with, find a low competition keyword so you have a better chance of ranking for it.

 When I started researching this post, I checked “blog post blueprint,” “how to write a blog post,” and “steps blog post.”
 Through that, I found that “writing a blog post” is another popular keyword for this topic.